Wole Oguntokun: Theatre

-Oguntokun has produced and directed plays by many of Nigeria's best-known playwrights including Soyinka's (Kongi's Harvest, Madmen & Specialists, The Lion and the Jewel, The Swamp Dwellers, Death and the King's Horseman, The Strong Breed, Childe Internationale, Camwood on the Leaves, The Jero Plays); Osofisan's Morountodun, Once Upon Four Robbers, The Engagement, The Inspector and the Hero; Professor Ola Rotimi's The Gods Are Not To Blame; Zulu Sofola's King Emene, Wedlock of the Gods, Wizard of Law, as well as Athol Fugard's Sizwe Banzi is Dead.
+Oguntokun produced and directed plays by many of Nigeria's best-known playwrights including Soyinka's (Kongi's Harvest, Madmen & Specialists, The Lion and the Jewel, The Swamp Dwellers, Death and the King's Horseman, The Strong Breed, Childe Internationale, Camwood on the Leaves, The Jero Plays); Osofisan's Morountodun, Once Upon Four Robbers, The Engagement, The Inspector and the Hero; Professor Ola Rotimi's The Gods Are Not to Blame; Zulu Sofola's King Emene, Wedlock of the Gods, Wizard of Law, as well as Athol Fugard's Sizwe Banzi is Dead.

 Oguntokun was official consultant to the British Council/Lagos and the crew of the Royal National Theatre in London for the purpose of that National Theatre's production of Soyinka's play Death and the King's Horseman in April and May 2009.

-He headed the writing team that adapted Eve Ensler's The Vagina Monologues for Nigeria.
+Oguntokun headed the writing team that adapted Eve Ensler's The Vagina Monologues for Nigeria.
 The result was V Monologues-The Nigerian Story, which he directed in March 2008 at the National Arts Theatre, Terra Kulture, The Muson Centre (all in Lagos) and at The Women's Development Centre and the Shehu Musa Yar'Adua Centre in Abuja.

 Oguntokun created the annual "Season of Soyinka" now approaching its 9th Season.